tdo95/tdo95/README.md

 - 🔭 I’m currently working on: TI-00L - A simple calculator that levitates!

-- 🌱 I’m currently learning: JavaScript
+- 📚 I’m currently exploring: JavaScript

 - 🤔 I’m looking for insight on: Career Growth & Computational Logic